Rodion-ch/Rodion-ch/README.md

 I have a passion for improving business processes through analysis and modeling.
 With unquenchable enthusiasm I get into the essence of an issue and enjoy the process of solving it.
 I easily infect others with ideas and motivate them to achieve their goal.
 In my free time I improve my skills, play drums in a rock band once or twice a week, sometimes play beach volleyball with my wife at weekends.

-Skills: Python / Unittest / Airflow / FastAPI/ AsyncIO / Docker / SQL / Forcasting / AB-tests
+Skills: Python / Unittest / Airflow / FastAPI / AsyncIO / Docker / SQL / Forcasting / AB-tests

 - 💬 Ask me about my path in DS